Is your body-mind really doing a job or just you doing a job?

 Many times, we make decisions in our lives but they never become really good decisions in reality.

-We made decisions based on what it does for me right now, what it says about me immediately, and how it makes me feel for the moment.
+We made decisions based on what it does for me at the moment, what it says about me immediately, and how it makes me feel for the moment.

 Abraham Maslow’s famous hierarchy of needs has “self-actualization” at the top, which basically means self-motivation or intrinsic motivation.